 The Milford Laboratory at the Northeast Fisheries Science Center (NEFSC) is focusing on ways to enhance growth and survival of shellfish in hatchery settings.
 NEFSC is using technological advances to study how improvements can be made hatchery operations, while decreasing impacts on the environment at the same time.
 The center is also trialing certain dietary supplements to see if they can alleviate responses to common stressors in hatcheries.

-Ocean acidification can cause a number of changes in seawater chemistry that have potentially harmful effects on species on a number of species, including Pacific oysters.
+Ocean acidification can cause a number of changes in seawater chemistry that have potentially harmful effects on a number of species, including Pacific oysters.
 NOAA’s Ocean Acidification Program is currently investigating the impacts on ocean acidification on shellfish as well as working to help develop new technology for ocean acidification monitoring systems.

 Numerous local, state, and federal agencies are involved to some degree in the permitting process and regulation of Pacific oyster aquaculture in the United States.
 While there is no national oversight agency for aquaculture in the US, there are extensive regulations in place regarding predator controls, therapeutant use, and disease management.
 Permitting varies by location with numerous federal agencies providing some degree of oversight.
 These include: